 Drunk or Drugged Driving in Providence

 Alcohol or drug use simply does not mix with driving.
 This includes not only illegal substances but also many prescription and over-the-counter medications.
 An impaired driver is a dangerous driver.

 Alcohol-related crashes killed 20 people in Rhode Island 2018 according to the Rhode Island Department of Transportation.
 Rhode Island ranks above the national average and is in the top third of states in the nation for fatalities related to drunk or alcohol-impaired crashes.

 Driving faster than the legal limit increases the danger of losing control of the car, and it also increases the force of the impact in a crash, increasing the likelihood of catastrophic injuries or death.
 Excessive speed is a factor in a third of all highway accidents.

 Aggressive drivers often exceed the speed limit as they weave in traffic, cut others off, zoom up on other cars from behind, and tailgate.
 This type of driving is often accompanied by other types of rude and dangerous behavior, such as cursing, using obscene gestures, and failing to signal.

 We live in a high-paced world where multitasking has come to be the norm.
 But the highway is not the place to be doing anything other than driving.
 Anyone who gets behind the wheel of a car should only be focused on only one thing: the road.
 Doing anything else while driving that creates a distraction, even for a few seconds, can be deadly.
-Perhaps the most dangerous distraction is texting, which increase the likelihood of a crash by 23 times.
-Other distractions include:
+Perhaps the most dangerous distraction is texting, which increases the likelihood of a crash by 23 times.

 - Talking on a cell phone